Davaition/Youtube_Prod/README.md

 ### Category 4: Strategic Regional Opportunities

-- LATAM is under-tapped — high conversion but low exposure
+- LATAM shows the highest conversion rate but low view count, indicating strong audience potential if better targeted.
-- NA is best for long-form content due to high retention
+- NA has the longest average watch time, making it ideal for long-form content that benefits from strong retention.
-- APAC should remain the launch region for new content
+- APAC leads in views and subscriber volume, making it the most effective region to pilot and scale new content.
-- EMEA needs localization/personalization strategies
+- EMEA has stable metrics but diverse audiences, suggesting localisation is needed to boost relevance and engagement.

 ---